 Cash Is King

-Over the last two years, Costco has shown decent cash profitability, giving it adequate opportunity to invest organically into its business, pay down debt, or return capital to shareholders.
-The company's free cash flow margin has averaged 2.19%, slightly better than the broader consumer retail sector.
-Furthermore, its margin has been flat, showing that the company's cash flows are relatively stable.
+Over the last two years, Costco has shown decent cash profitability, giving it some reinvestment opportunities.
+The company's free cash flow margin has averaged 2.4%, slightly better than the broader consumer retail sector.
+Furthermore, its margin has averaged year-on-year increases of 2.5 percentage points.
+This likely pleases the company's investors.

 Return on Invested Capital (ROIC)